 Since the 1930s, William Blair & Company has been providing wealth management services to high-net-worth individuals and their families.
-Headquartered in Chicago, this global firm has financial advisors in 15 offices worldwide.
-It currently oversees more than $33 billion in assets, most of which belongs to individuals of both a high-net-worth and non-high-net-worth nature.
+Headquartered in Chicago, this global firm has financial advisors in offices around the world.
+Most of the firm's assets belong to individuals of both a high-net-worth and non-high-net-worth nature.

-In 2018, William Blair & Company was named to Barron's list of the Top 40 Wealth Managers in the U.S. Then, in 2017, the firm was recognized as the "Investment Bank of the Year" by Mergers & Acquisitions magazine.
-The firm has also received multiple awards for being an exceptional place to work.
+In 2018, William Blair & Company was named to Barron's list of the Top 40 Wealth Managers in the U.S. The firm has also received awards for being an exceptional place to work.

 William Blair & Company Background

 William Blair & Company opened in 1935, when it was founded by William McCormick Blair.
 Today, it’s a wholly owned subsidiary of WBC Holdings, which, in turn, is owned by employees of William Blair.
 The firm has advisors across the U.S., with domestic branches in Atlanta, Baltimore, Beverly Hills, Boston, Charlotte, Chicago, New York and San Francisco.
 The firm also has international branches in Amsterdam, Frankfurt, London, Shanghai, Sydney, The Hague and Zurich.

 The firm operates as both an investment advisor registered with the U.S. Securities and Exchange Commission (SEC) and a broker-dealer registered with the Financial Industry Regulatory Authority (FINRA) and Securities Investor Protection Corporation (SIPC).
 It is affiliated with William Blair Investment Management, LLC, which works with institutional clients.

 William Blair & Company Client Types and Minimum Account Sizes